yonis-savary/sharp/README.md

 - 🟢 Automatic CRUD API for your models
 - 🟢 Scheduler system

+...and more !
+The [`SharpExtension`](https://github.com/yonis-savary/sharp-extensions) repository got some additionnal features that can be used to make development faster

 # Next release objectives

 - [x] Scheduler system